 In the normal course of operations, farmers handle pesticides and other chemicals, may have manure to collect and spread, and use equipment to prepare fields and harvest.
 Any of these routine on-farm activities can be a potential source of surface water or groundwater pollution.
 Because of this possibility, you must understand the regulations to follow concerning the proper handling and application of chemicals and the disposal and transport of waste.
 Depending on the watershed where your farm is located, there may be additional environmental regulations regarding erosion control, pesticide leaching, and nutrient runoff.
 Contact your soil and water conservation district, extension office, zoning board, state departments of agriculture and environmental protection, and local governing authorities to determine what regulations may pertain to your operation.

 Second, check to see if there are multi-peril crop insurance programs available for your agricultural enterprises.
 There are crop insurance programs designed to help farmers manage both yield risk and revenue shortfalls.
 However, individual crop insurance coverage is not available for all crops.
 If individual coverage is not available for what you grow, you may be able to use the AGR/AGR-Lite program to insure the revenue of your entire farm operation.
 To use AGR-Lite you must have five years of Internal Revenue Service (IRS) Schedule F forms.
-For more information concerning crop insurance, contact a crop insurance agent or check the Pennsylvania crop insurance education website.
+For more information concerning crop insurance, contact a crop insurance agent or check the Penn State Extension website.

 Finally, the USDA Farm Service Agency has a program called the Non-Insured Assistance Program (NAP) that is designed to provide a minimal level of yield-risk protection for producers of commercial agricultural products that don't have multi-peril crop insurance coverage.
 NAP is designed to reduce financial losses when natural disasters cause catastrophic reduction in production.
 NAP coverage is available through your local USDA Farm Service Agency office.
 The application fee for this program may be waived for eligible limited-resource farmers.